|1. Description - |

 |12.
 Types and/or Examples of Required Reading, Writing and Outside of Class Assignments - |

-- Reading Assignments: Weekly reading assignments from text, outside resources, and instructional handouts.
+- Reading Assignments: Weekly reading assignments from text, outside resources, and instructional handouts (approximately 10 to 20 pages of text).

 - Research and planning of individual or group creative projects.